clarence-chew/VARiPy/docs/UserGuide.md

 - Width and height of the windows
   - The program would automatically find values to help tile the screen with windows of at least that size.
 Note Chrome WebDriver windows are 500px wide.
 - Default file
-  - If nonempty string, the program would automatically open that file on load.
+  - If this is a nonempty string, the program would automatically open that file on load.